cavo789/blog/blog/2023/12/13/linux-xmlstarlet/index.md

 authors: [christophe]
 image: /img/bash_tips_social_media.jpg
 tags: [bash, linux, tips, xml]
-draft: true
 enableComments: true
 ---
 # The xmlstarlet utility for Linux

 ![The xmlstarlet utility for Linux](/img/bash_tips_header.jpg)

-`xmlstarlet` is a powerful utility for Linux allowing to manipulate XML data from the command line and can be integrated into shell scripts.
+`xmlstarlet` is a powerful utility for Linux allowing manipulating XML data from the command line and can be integrated into shell scripts.

 Using `xmlstarlet` you can beautify XML output but also filter it like f.i. showing only a given node.

 <!-- truncate -->

 To verify if `xmlstarlet` is already installed on your system, simply run `which xmlstarlet`.
-If you get `xmlstarlet not found` as answer, please install it: `sudo apt-get update && sudo apt-get -y install xmlstarlet`
+If you get `xmlstarlet not found` as an answer, please install it: `sudo apt-get update && sudo apt-get -y install xmlstarlet`

 ## Let's play